microsoft/xaml-standard/README.md

 ## Revised definition and scope:

 * XAML Standard is set of principles that drive XAML dialect alignment and not a product or product feature.
-For more details on the updated principles, see [Principles](docs/reviewboard.md#principles)

 ## Timeframe:
 As a first phase of alignment, we are making a set of additive updates to Windows 10 XAML and Xamarin.Forms.
 For example: